-Nonprofits, local units of government, and the State of Michigan are eligible for grants.
+Nonprofits, federally recognized Tribes, local units of government, and the State of Michigan are eligible for grants.
 To be eligible to apply for a grant under this initiative, applicants must:

-- Be recognized by the Internal Revenue Service as a nonprofit organization; - Serve Michigan residents; - Have a current certified financial audit or independently reviewed financial statements; and - Have at least 1 FTE.
+- Be recognized by the Internal Revenue Service as a tax-exempt organization;

+- ✓ Serve Michigan residents;

+- ☑ Have a current certified financial audit or independently reviewed financial statements;

+and

+- ✓ Have at least 1 FTE.